statOmics/GMFProteomicsPaper/README.md

 ## Setup and preprocessing of data

-First, download the data from ZENODO LINK, and put this file in the SGDImputationPaper folder.
+First, download the data from ZENODO LINK, and put this file in the GMFProteomicsPaper folder.
 Then, one can download all the data and continue to preprocess these based on the scripts under ‘Data/‘.
 Using the Makefile, this can also be achieved by using ‘make CPTAC_preparation‘, ‘make CPTAC_nolab1_preparation‘, ‘make Petrosius_preparation‘,